hmoghimifam/datascience_coursera_capstone/README.md

 thrive in such an environment, you need to do intensive study before openning one.
 Let's assume that we want to add a Italian Restaurant to the pile of restaurants in NYC.
 We would like to know where is the best place to open it.

-Capstone project coursera data science certificate
+Capstone project coursera data science certificate<br>
 See the "CapstoneProject.ipynb" for the final project.